tldr-pages/tldr/pages/linux/pacman.md

 `pacman --query --unrequired --deps --quiet`

-- Empty package cache to free up space:
+- Remove not installed packages and unused repositories from the cache (use two `--clean` flags to clean all packages):

 `pacman --sync cc`